aboutsummaryrefslogtreecommitdiff

 • HTML link rewriting during zip:

-• Converts absolute O'Reilly API URLs (e.g., /api/v2/epubs/.../files/images/foo.jpg) to relative paths inside the EPUB so images/styles render correctly offline.
+• Converts absolute O'Reilly API URLs (e.g., /api/v2/epubs/.../files/images/foo.jpg) to relative paths inside the EPUB so images/styles render correctly.

 • Rust (stable, 1.75+ recommended) with Cargo.